 Using BSC means exploring four different aspects of your organization.

 First, you establish the mission statement for your organization, if you don’t already have one.
-That is a summary of your goals that is created to inspire and transform the organization.
-Next, you want to figure out what goals must be achieved in order to fulfill the mission statement.
+That is a summary of your goals that are created to inspire and transform the organization.
+Next, you want to figure out what goals must be achieved to fulfill the mission statement.
 From that, break down the tasks that will reach those goals.
 Schedule, monitor and report on your progress.

-The blue ocean strategy is designed for taking your product to a market where there is no or little competition.
-Therefore, the research is heavily tilted towards finding a niche that can be exploited for profit, such as where there are few businesses offering a product people have expressed an interest in, and there is little to no pricing pressure.
+The blue ocean strategy is designed to take your product to a market where there is no or little competition.
+Therefore, the research is heavily tilted towards finding a niche that can be exploited for profit, such as where few businesses are offering a product people have expressed an interest in, and there is little to no pricing pressure.

 The issue-based model (also called goal-based) is the next step up from the basic strategic planning model.
 It builds on the basic model and is intended for businesses that are more established.
 Thus, it’s more in-depth and possibly the most popular of all the models we’ve highlighted.